Bonnie L. Jensen

-Bonnie Lou Jensen (born October 11, 1938) is an American former missionary, international relations specialist, and director of the ELCA Global Mission.
+Bonnie Lou Jensen (October 11, 1938 -- March 31, 2024) was an American missionary, international relations specialist, and director of the ELCA Global Mission.

 Early life and education

 Bonnie Lou Hagedorn was born in Royal, Iowa, and received degrees from Dana College and Wartburg Theological Seminary.
 She married American theologian Richard A. Jensen in 1957.
 Jensen moved to Addis Ababa, Ethiopia, to assist with the founding of the Mekane Yesus Seminary in 1962.

 Career

 Jensen served as executive director of the former American Lutheran Church Women (ALCW), Minneapolis, Minnesota from 1981 to 1987.
 From 1982 to 1987, Jensen and her husband, served as co-hosts of Reflections, a 30-minute Christian television series.
 From 1993 to 1995, Jensen served as director for planning and evaluation and program director for Papua New Guinea and the South Pacific for the Evangelical Lutheran Church in America.